What is a credit score and credit report?

 When you apply for credit or a loan, your credit score can affect the approval process, as it gives lenders an indication of your creditworthiness.
 Banks and other lenders look at this information to help them determine whether they’ll lend you money, how much they’ll lend and the interest rate.

 A low credit score suggests that in the past you may have had difficulties paying back what you owed.
-In this case, the lender might not lend to you, or they may charge you a higher interest rate than someone with a better credit score.
+In this instance, the lender might not lend to you, or they may charge you a higher interest rate than someone with a better credit score.

 However, a low credit score can also reflect that a person hasn’t had a credit product before and, as a result, hasn’t built a record of good repayment behaviour.